Georgia in the American Revolution: Siege of Savannah

 Governor Sir James Wright returned to Georgia on July 14, 1779, and announced the restoration of Georgia to the crown, with the privilege of exemption from taxation.
 Thus Georgia became the first, and ultimately the only one, of the thirteen states in rebellion to be restored to royal allegiance.
 Governor Wright had hardly settled to his duties when on September 3, 1779, a French fleet of twenty-five ships appeared unexpectedly off the Georgia coast.
-Count Charles Henri d'Estaing intended to oblige George Washington by stopping off on his way back to France to recapture Savannah.
+Admiral Charles Henri Hector, Count of Estaing intended to oblige George Washington by stopping off on his way back to France to recapture Savannah.
 He disembarked his army of 4,000-5,000 men at Beaulieu on the Vernon River and proceeded to besiege Savannah.
 Major General Benjamin Lincoln hurried over from South Carolina with his army to join in the siege.

 D'Estaing demanded the surrender of Savannah on September 16, but General Augustine Prevost asked for twenty-four hours to give an answer.
 During that day, Lieutenant Colonel John Maitland brought 800 British regulars in from Beaufort, South Carolina, to bolster the British defenses.
 Then Prevost declined to surrender.

 On October 9, 1779, the allies launched a grand assault upon the British lines and suffered 752 casualties, while the British defenders lost only 18 killed and 39 wounded.
-Count Casimir Pulaski, a Polish nobleman who had volunteered to fight for the cause of liberty, died at the head of the men he led.
+Count Casimir Pulaski, a Polish nobleman who had volunteered to fight for the American cause, died at the head of the men he led.
 Sergeant William Jasper, a hero of the 1776 Battle of Sullivan's Island, also died.
 The battered French army withdrew to its ships, and Benjamin Lincoln's troops returned to Charleston.